Chapter 3

 EARLY BITE FORCES

-When the teeth arrive, the bite table replaces the tongue as the platform against which the mandible is squeezed and the jaw closing muscles replace the facial muscles as the source of stabilization for the mandible during swallowing.
+When the teeth arrive, the bite table replaces the tongue as the platform against which the mandible is squeezed for bracing and the jaw closing muscles replace the facial muscles as the source of stabilization for the mandible during swallowing.
 Freeing the facial muscles from their crude infantile suckling and swallowing functions allows them to take on the more delicate and complicated functions of speech and facial expression.
-Experiments have shown that the consistency of the food is at least partly responsible for the change in neuromuscular control.
+The consistency of the food is at least partly responsible for the change in neuromuscular control.
 Older children given a bottle revert to infantile suckling, swallowing, and respiratory rhythms.

 As the jaw muscles develop, biting forces shape the TMJs.
 The glenoid fossae of the TMJs deepen, the bony slopes at the front of the TMJs begin to develop their characteristic S-shaped profiles, and the cheekbones (zygomatic processes) thicken and begin to bow outward.
 By the time the primary dentition is complete, the TMJs are well established and the bony slopes of the TMJs have gained more than half of their adult form.
 Subsequently, as long as there are still enough teeth to form a bite platform, the structural components of the jawbones keep growing in response to the complex gradient of craniofacial strains produced by biting forces.

-Early bite forces align the teeth.
-The eruption pathways that the teeth follow into the mouth cannot be controlled very precisely by genetics, therefore their final pathways need to be refined by functional forces as they enter the mouth.
-Those functional forces include the light steady soft tissue pressures directed inward from the lips and cheeks and outward from the tongue as well as the eruption forces pushing the teeth out of their basal bones and into the bite table.
-Those forces define a trough, called a neutral zone, into which the teeth tend to drift from their eruption pathways.
-Because of the importance of these functional forces in alignment of the teeth, dental arch dimensions show very low heretability compared with most other craniofacial dimensions.86-88
+Bite forces also align the teeth.
+The eruption pathways that the teeth follow into the mouth cannot be controlled very precisely by genetics, so their final pathways as they enter the mouth need to be refined by functional forces, including the light steady soft tissue pressures directed inward from the lips and cheeks and outward from the tongue.
+Those forces define a trough, called a neutral zone, into which the teeth tend to drift.
+Because of the importance of these functional forces in aligning the teeth, dental arch dimensions show very low heretability compared with most other craniofacial dimensions.86-88

 BITE STABILITY